codefresh-io/docs.codefresh.io/_docs/single-sign-on/oidc/oidc-azure.md

 max-width="70%"
 %}

-{:start="4"}
+{:start="5"}
 1. Click **Save**.
-   If you left the Client Name empty, Codefresh generates one (as in the example below).
+   If you left the Client Name empty, Codefresh generates one (see example below).
 Codefresh uses this name to identify the SSO configuration.
    You will need this value as the Reply URL setting in the Azure portal.

 {% include image.html